How to go organic in your garden: everything you need to know about protecting your plot

 In the face of unprecedented biodiversity and climate crises, choosing to garden organically at home or on the allotment is a positive way we can all make a difference.
 It might seem like a big step, but it needn’t be.
 A shift in mindset and some simple swaps will have an immediate impact on how you interact with your growing space.
 And with time you should see a healthier soil, stronger plants, greater biodiversity and fewer trips to the garden centre.
 No intimidating, clipboard-bearing inspectors will be knocking at your garden gate, we promise!

-Tips for starting organic gardening
+Tips for going organic in your garden

 Plan your plot